 That being said, if you want to make sure your business stays on good terms with customers, you need to make returns easy and hassle-free.

 First, make your return policy easy to find — in a limited number of glances or clicks.
 Keep your customers loyal by avoiding “the fine print” mentality; clearly state shipping costs, deadlines, and return policies (and make it big enough to read, please).

 With so many visitors primed for buying, you want every aspect of your site to be optimized for the best possible web experience.
 With eyes on increased sales, more traffic, and a loyal following, fine-tuning your site in these specific areas will help you build your numbers.

 We could easily inundate you with reasons why having a mobile-responsive site is so important, but we’ve already been there, done that.
 So instead, we’ll just pass along a few key statistics to prove our point.

 Like the fact that Black Friday is big (no, let’s say B-I-G!!!) for mobile.
 Last year, both Black Friday and Cyber Monday were record-breaking days in retail history for e-commerce, with sales surpassing $2 billion on mobile.

 Mobile is also crucial for good SEO (more on that below).
 How?
 Well, having a site that’s mobile-responsive increases your chances of earning a high ranking in search engines, and therefore, your chances of being found by potential customers.

 Your site can look snazzy on a desktop, but if it delivers a disappointing mobile presence, then you can say adios to your sales.

 Ensure that your site’s template is mobile-responsive.
-Make sure that on a mobile device, links work, images load correctly, and any pop-up forms display properly.
+Make sure that on a mobile device, your site loads fast, links work, images load correctly, and any pop-up forms display correctly.
 Consider utilizing the AMP initiative to upgrade your mobile experience for users.